poke1024/tove2d/docs/tutorials/Animation.md

 ### A Technical Note

-If you're using animations with a mesh renderer, TÖVE will use a fixed resolution flattening and try to precalculate all triangulations.
+If you're using animations with the `"mesh"` display mode, TÖVE will use a fixed resolution flattening and try to precalculate all triangulations.
 That means that the quality will be lower than for adaptive meshes, but things should be fast.

 ## Procedural Animation Features
 Sometimes you want even more flexibility for some kind of procedural animation: